Shivam-IITKGP/Truck-Cargo-Load-Problem-by-Genetic-Algorithm/README.md

 # Truck-Cargo-Load-Problem-by-Genetic-Algorithm

-This problem helps to load Cargo on Truck / Cargo-ships taking profit into account.It deals with loading minimum weight of load and maximizing profit.
+This problem helps to load Cargo on Truck / Cargo-ships taking profit into account.It deals with loading minimum weight of load and maximizing profit.Code is within Cargo_load.cpp while Cargo_data.csv is given as test file.

 # Genetic Algorithm